September 15th to 19th, 2025 (confirmed)

 Locations and distances vary from tour to tour, but generally fall between these guidelines:

-Day 1: 15 km / 10 miles: We meet at 10:00 a.m. at the Hotel Europa in Bamberg, our home for the first 2 nights.
-After picking up our bikes, we will do a 6-mile test ride to have lunch in a small village close to Bamberg.
-In the late afternoon, after returning to the hotel, we will become acquainted with Bamberg’s history and, specifically, with its 900-year brewing industry, during a walking/tasting tour.
-Our guide is a local beer sommelier with deep knowledge of the city and its beers as well as colorful stories of Franconia’s many beer-related traditions.
+Day 1: 24 km / 15 miles: We meet at 10:00 a.m. at the Hotel Europa in Bamberg, our home for the first 2 nights.
+After getting set up with our bikes, we will do a 6-mile test ride to have lunch in a small village close to Bamberg.
+In the late afternoon, we will become acquainted with Franconia’s long history of beer in a tasting seminar with a local beer sommelier with deep knowledge of the city and its beers as well as colorful stories of the region’s many beer-related traditions.
 A great way to start our Franconian beer adventure!

 Markers show start/end + overnight hotel and B&B locations…